Skip to main content

 For adults with moderate to severe hidradenitis suppurativa

-Purple to pink gradient background
+purple to pink gradient background

 Hidradenitis suppurativa (HS) is a chronic, or long-lasting, inflammatory skin condition.
 When you have HS, your immune system is believed to be overactive and produces too much of certain inflammatory molecules, like IL-17A.
 Too much IL-17A is thought to contribute to excess inflammation in your body that may lead to HS symptoms like bumps and abscesses that can hurt.